Wayyyy back around Christmas I took some time off to partake in my latest adventure.

 In your dark room, run a bead of emulsion across the top of your screen.
 Apply the emulsion to the “bottom” of the screen.
 The part of the screen that isn’t recessed in the frame.

 With your squeegee, draw the emulsion down over the entire screen.
+You want the thinnest coat possible.
+I only did one side of the screen, but technically you should do both sides.
 Make sure you have a nice even coat, but work quickly.
 Immediately put the screen in a dark area to dry.
 Set it down horizontally, not vertically.
 Depending on how thick you put your emulsion is on, drying will take 1-3 hours.

 While your screen is drying, you can set up your exposure area.
 Technically you can expose your screen outside in the sun, but it’s risky.
 You see, the screen has to be exposed for the exact right amount of minutes.
 If you overexpose it, you won’t be able to wash away your photo emulsion.
 If you underexpose it your image won’t show up and all of the photo emulsion will wash away.